 Crunching the numbers further

 The total number of MPs is 650.
 There are seven Sinn Fein MPs and a quad of Speaker and Deputy Speakers.
 That leaves 639 MPs.
-Once the 320 Tory/DUP MPs are deducted, that leaves only 319 MPs.
-That is why the current Tory/DUP grouping has a majority of one.
+Once the 297 Tory/DUP MPs are deducted, that leaves only 342 MPs.
+That is why the current Tory/DUP grouping is now officially a minority government.
+In theory, if the opposition parties could identify a single MP behind whom to rally, they could replace the PM.

-If Corbyn, or anyone else, could commandeer the support of 306 MPs, he would then be clearly numerically best placed and the PM would have a duty to resign, or be dismissed by the Queen.
+If Corbyn, or anyone else, could commandeer the support of 298 MPs, I suggest that he or she would then be clearly numerically best placed to command the confidence of the House and the PM would have a duty to resign, or be dismissed by the Queen.

 Does the alternative PM need an overall majority?

 The numerical example above illustrates that a grouping or party may have sufficient support to mean that the incumbent has a duty to resign without the new PM having sufficient numbers for an overall majority.
 This happened in 2010 when David Cameron won 306 seats and was appointed following the resignation of Gordon Brown, who had 258.
-Cameron’s appointment as PM predated the subsequent Coalition.
+Cameron’s appointment as PM predated the subsequent Coalition (not by very long, but the details matter a great deal in these circumstances).

 If an alternative PM was appointed after a VoNC under the FtPA, he would need to win a Vote of Confidence to avert a general election.
 It is entirely possible that a new PM could be appointed, lose (or not even bring) a Vote of Confidence, set the election date, and remain as PM for the duration of the election period.